-Thus, this article considers that the requests outside of an MLAT process or similar agreement does not provide sufficient safeguards for data protection.
+Thus, this chapter considers that the requests outside of an MLAT process or similar agreement does not provide sufficient safeguards for data protection.
 It is worth noting that this provision appears only to apply to judgments.
-Indeed, companies that voluntarily transfer data out of the EU in response to a law enforcement request do not seem affected by this article.
+Indeed, companies that voluntarily transfer data out of the EU in response to a law enforcement request do not seem affected by this chapter.
 International and European companies have lobbied against art.
-48. According to the Industry Coalition for Data Protection, companies may be ordered by a court in one jurisdiction to hand over the data of EU citizens, but forbidden by the [GDPR] to comply.
-Thus, this provision could lead to significant conflict of law issues in multijurisdictional proceedings or enforcement actions.
-Also, the fact that the provision is in the GDPR and not in the specific directive regarding law enforcement issues has been criticised.
-Indeed, ch.
-V
+48.103 According to the Industry Coalition for Data Protection, companies may "be ordered by a court in one jurisdiction to hand over the data of EU citizens, but forbidden by the [GDPR] to comply".104 Thus, this provision could lead to significant conflict of law issues in multi-jurisdictional proceedings or enforcement actions.105 Also, the fact that the provision is in the GDPR and not in the specific directive regarding law enforcement issues has been criticised.106 Indeed, ch.
+V of this proposal provides specific rules for the transfer of personal data to third countries or international organisations.